 Overall, I felt Victory was a course designed for members.
 It is forgiving from tee to green in a lot of respects, but also has just enough bite on and around the greens to reward strategic play and give members who know the course well a bit of a home course advantage.
 The course also features a handful of short par-4s, which give longer hitters some good risk/reward opportunities.

 One cool thing here is the variety of tee box and combo options.
 The longest set of tees (black) stretches out to 7,258 yards to add more challenge.
 Then, there is a set of tees or combo tees right around 300 total yards apart (actually nine sets to choose from all the way down to 4,646 yards).
-It may be a tad excessive, but the course is set up well for any skill level and the 300-ish yard gaps is so perfect.
+It may be a tad excessive, but the course is set up well for any skill level and the 300-ish yard gaps are so perfect.
 I hate when there are really huge gaps between tees.

 Okay, I think I’ve said enough about the course design for now.
 The question is, how much did I actually like it?
 There really is a lot to like about The Victory Course at Verrado.
 It’s a nice setting, though the natural desert areas here maybe aren’t as pretty as you’ll find in other parts of the Phoenix/Scottsdale area.
 The design is pleasant and it has several memorable moments, but I never felt truly “wowed” at any point.